 Once the account is removed, please re-add it to check if this issue is fixed.

-If you don’t use an ad-blocker and still get the Waiting for WiFi issue in the Google Photos, you may need to check whether you’ve installed any data metering apps such as Google’s Datally.
-If nothing works for you, simply re-install Google Photos app and reconnect to the WiFi network.
-This will most likely fix ‘Google Photos Waiting for WiFi’ issue.
+If you don’t use an ad-blocker and still get the Waiting for WiFi issue in Google Photos, you may need to check whether you’ve installed any data metering apps such as Google’s Datally.
+If nothing works for you, simply re-install the Google Photos app and reconnect to the WiFi network.
+This will most likely fix the ‘Google Photos Waiting for WiFi’ issue.